Car Accident Lawyers in El Paso, Texas

 If you were involved in a two-car collision, the other driver might be at fault.
-For instance, if the other driver was texting or ran a stop sign before crashing into you, the other driver can be held liable for causing the accident.
+For instance, if the other driver was texting or ran a stop sign before crashing into you, the other driver can be liable for causing the accident.

 Employer of the Other Driver

-A carmaker or automobile part manufacturer can also be held liable for a car wreck.
+A carmaker or automobile part manufacturer can also be liable for a car wreck.
 For example, if properly maintained brakes on your vehicle suddenly malfunction, the brake manufacturer may be held liable for any resulting injuries and damages.

-Determining fault requires utilizing key pieces of evidence such as police reports, witness statements, traffic surveillance videos, and other forms of physical evidence.
+Determining fault requires utilizing key evidence such as police reports, witness statements, traffic surveillance videos, and other forms of physical evidence.
 Therefore, it is important to keep a thorough and organized record of all materials relating to your accident and resulting injuries.
 A personal injury attorney can use this evidence to build a case against the other party.